Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-5-B2C/README.md

 Important things to notice:

-- The method `AddMicrosoftWebAppAuthenticatio` will configure the authentication based on the `MicrosoftIdentityOptions.cs` options.
+- The method `AddMicrosoftWebAppAuthentication` will configure the authentication based on the `MicrosoftIdentityOptions.cs` options.
 Feel free to bind more properties on `AzureAdB2C` section on `appsettings.json` if you need to set more options.
 - The urls you set for `CallbackPath` and `SignedOutCallbackPath` should be registered on the **Reply Urls** of your application, in [Azure Portal](https://portal.azure.com).

 ## Next steps